javiertury/redsys-easy/api/report/redsys-easy.api.md

 // Warning: (ae-forgotten-export) The symbol "ThreeDSv2PreAuthWithMethodOutputParams" needs to be exported by the entry point index.d.ts
 //
 // @public
-export const create3DSMethodForm: (emv3dsParams: Pick<ThreeDSv2PreAuthWithMethodOutputParams, 'threeDSServerTransID' | 'threeDSMethodURL'>, notificationURL: string) => ThreeDSMethodForm;
+export const create3DSMethodForm: (emv3dsParams: Pick<ThreeDSv2PreAuthWithMethodOutputParams, "threeDSServerTransID" | "threeDSMethodURL">, notificationURL: string) => ThreeDSMethodForm;

 // Warning: (ae-forgotten-export) The symbol "ThreeDSv1ChallengeOutputParams" needs to be exported by the entry point index.d.ts
 //